vihanb/PPCG-SandboxViewer/README.md

 # PPCG-SandboxViewer
-A sandbox feed for the PPCG sandbox
+A sandbox viewer for the PPCG sandbox